HuiHongOP/image-scraper/README.md

 ## Why is this feature created?
 The feature is created to speed up the bulk upload for images on dropbox links instead of going through each provided dropbox image links.

+## What is database is being used here?
+I used PostgreSQL as the database to store the information.
+This is being hosted on Heroku.

 ## How does it work?
 Step 1: Click on the "Download Format Sheet".
 It would download the excel file for you
 ![alt text](https://raw.githubusercontent.com/HuiHongOP/image-scraper/main/client/images/DownloadSheet.png)